Empowering First-Year Computer Science Ph.D. Students to Create a Culture that Values Community and Mental Health: Discussion

-Our results suggest that our seminar was generally well-received by our students and that students felt it helped them develop the necessary research skills, increased their SRC, provided them with a community along with a sense of belonging, and give them tools to examine implicit academic cultural values.
-These changes are expected to set them on course for a fulfilling and productive Ph.D.~experience.
-Most importantly, students indicated that the course helped them reflect on how to actively shape their own community.
+Our results suggest that the seminar was generally well-received by students, and that students felt it helped them develop the necessary research skills, increased their SRC, provided them with a community along with a sense of belonging, and give them tools to examine implicit cultural values in academia.
+Most importantly, students indicated that the course helped them to reflect on how to actively shape their own community.

 \paragraph{The course design: limitations and future work} In 1-on-1 check-ins with students at the end of each semester, we discovered that many students do not feel like they know their advisors on a personal level, discouraging them from asking for help, time-off, and so forth.
 In the '22-'23 year, we addressed this through pre-class work in which students ask their advisors a set of mandatory humanizing questions over lunch.
 Students also found the faculty visits less useful than other sessions.
 We therefore replaced these sessions with faculty panels about the faculty's experience as students and of students, which was very well-received.

-More broadly, our course aims to improve student well-being and create a more supportive and inclusive cohort by solely focusing on what students can do.
+More broadly, our course aims to improve student well-being and create a more supportive and inclusive cohort by focusing on what students can do.
 However, students comprise only one player in an institution's ecosystem and this burden should be shared.
-As such, there is a general limitation to what can be addressed in a seminar.
-Institutional support is needed to incentivize both students and faculty to invest more in the community, to better mentor faculty, and to create channels for advising feedback.
+As such, there is a general limitation to what can be addressed within a seminar.
+Institutional support is needed to also incentivize faculty to invest more in the community, to better mentor faculty, and to create channels for advising feedback.

-Lastly, we hope to create similar seminars designed to address student needs in every year of their program.
-For instance, a second-year seminar could focus on inclusive pedagogy (since students are required to teach in their second year), a third-year seminar could feature career-oriented discussion, etc. Even if such seminars were to only meet a few times per semester, they may help preserve the community created by our first-year seminar, as well as deepen relationships between peers.
+Lastly, we hope to create similar seminars that are designed to address student needs in each year of their program.
+For instance, a second-year seminar could focus on inclusive pedagogy (since students are required to teach in their second year), a third-year seminar could feature career-oriented discussion, and so forth.
+Even if such seminars were to only meet a few times per semester, they may help preserve the community created by our first-year seminar, as well as deepen relationships between peers.